DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 Actions artifacts are temporary QA outputs, not release downloads.
 After hardware qualification, attach the verified Wheels and `SHA256SUMS` to the immutable GitHub runtime release.
-Rockchip and cleared A733 Wheels are distributed from that fixed release; compliant generic CPU and Vulkan Wheels are distributed through PyPI.
+All nine Wheels are distributed from that fixed release.
+Later PyPI publication can add the three `pinozcam-runner` and two `pinozcam-runner-gpu` platform Wheels without changing their distribution names.
 The release manifest links each executable to the exact PiNozCam commit used by CI.

-These workflows are intentionally manual (`workflow_dispatch`).
-GitHub only shows the Run workflow button after a workflow exists on the default branch.
+Each platform workflow supports manual `workflow_dispatch` and reusable `workflow_call`. `build-runtime-release.yml` invokes all six when an RC or stable tag is pushed, verifies the nine-file set, and creates a draft Release.
-During development on a non-default branch, a temporary branch-only `push` trigger may be used for validation and must be removed from the final commit.
+GitHub only shows the manual Run workflow button after a workflow exists on the default branch; tag-triggered runs use the workflow committed at that tag.

-The workflows do not by themselves change `setup.py`.
-The selected installation contract, current integration gap, and immutable-asset rules are documented in [`runtime-release.md`](runtime-release.md).
+The selected installation contract and immutable-asset rules are documented in [`runtime-release.md`](runtime-release.md).